-F-3: Prior to the beginning of any ground-disturbing activities, the County-qualified archaeologist shall file a pre-grading report with the County (if required) to document the proposed methodology for grading activity observation.
-Said methodology shall include the requirement for qualified archaeological monitor to be present and to have the authority to stop and redirect grading activities.
-In accordance with the agreement required in Mitigation Measure F-2, the archaeological monitor's authority to stop and redirect grading shall be exercised in consultation with the appropriate local Soboba Band or Pechanga Tribe in order to evaluate the significance of any archaeological resources discovered on the Soboba Band or property.
-Pechanga Tribe monitors shall be allowed to monitor all on-site and off-site grading, excavation, and groundbreaking activities, and shall also have the authority to redirect and grading activities in consultation with the project archaeologist.

-The Agreement shall address the appropriate protocols should archaeological, historical, or cultural resources be found; the for identification, process evaluation, and any potential avoidance, preservation, or other mitigation options; protocols for filed and laboratory analysis of any artifacts that are recovered during the fieldwork that shall take into account traditional Tribal practices; documentation of any new sites and artifacts;

-and any other appropriate methodology.
-Further comparative analysis of any recovered artifacts from CA-RIV-10950/H with other Archaic-age sites in the region and from CA-RIV-10949/H with other historic-age farmstead sites in the region and interpretation of the data should also be carried out by a Countyqualified archaeologist. archaeologist shall also be responsible for a post-grading monitoring report be submitted to the County, the Project Applicant, the Eastern Information Center, and the Pechanga Tribe and the Soboba Band of Luiseno Indians no later than 45 days after completion of all monitoring activities.

-F-4: During the Project's construction phase, the area "Avoided Cultural labeled Resource" on the land use map (on file with the County) shall be avoided and fenced as appropriate to deter any potential impacts to the area.
-Fencing shall be installed prior to grading in the area, and the fencing shall be removed after all earthmoving activities have been completed in the area.
+IV.F CULTURAL RESOURCES

+shall include the requirement for

+a qualified archaeological

+monitor to be present and to have

+the authority to stop and redirect

+grading activities.
+In accordance

+with the agreement required in

+Mitigation Measure F-2, the

+archaeological monitor's

+authority to stop and redirect

+grading shall be exercised in

+consultation with the appropriate

+local Soboba Band or Pechanga

+Tribe in order to evaluate the

+significance of any archaeological

+resources discovered on the

+property.
+Soboba Band or

+Pechanga Tribe monitors shall be

+allowed to monitor all on-site and

+off-site grading, excavation, and

+groundbreaking activities, and

+shall also have the authority to

+stop and redirect grading

+activities in consultation with the

+project archaeologist.

+The Agreement shall address the

+appropriate protocols should

+archaeological, historical, or

+cultural resources be found; the

+process for identification,

+evaluation, and any potential

+avoidance, preservation, or other

+mitigation options; protocols for

+filed and laboratory analysis of

+any artifacts that are recovered

+during the fieldwork that shall

+take into account traditional

+Tribal practices; documentation

+of any new sites and artifacts;

+IV.F CULTURAL RESOURCES

+and any other appropriate

+methodology.
+Further

+comparative analysis of any

+recovered artifacts from CA-

+RIV-10950/H with other

+Archaic-age sites in the region

+and from CA-RIV-10949/H with

+other historic-age farmstead

+sites in the region and

+interpretation of the data should

+also be carried out by a County-

+qualified archaeologist.
+The

+archaeologist shall also be

+responsible for a post-grading

+monitoring report to be

+submitted to the County, the

+Project Applicant, the Eastern

+Information Center, and the

+Pechanga Tribe and the Soboba

+Band of Luiseno Indians no later

+than 45 days after completion of

+all monitoring activities.

+F-4: During the Project's

+1 7. construction phase, the area

+labeled "Avoided Cultural

+Resource" on the land use map

+(on file with the County) shall

+be avoided and fenced as

+appropriate to deter any

+potential impacts to the area.

+Fencing shall be installed prior

+to grading in the area, and the

+fencing shall be removed after

+all earthmoving activities have

+been completed in the area.